outdreamer/build-a-cure/docs/tasks/items_to_organize.md

       - also an example of a solution space (the whole function is the solution space of possible minima/maxima) and a filter applied to it (constraint)

     - make a function network of math domains (inputs/outputs of geometry, algebra, calculus that align)
-    - finish list of logical rules
-      - similarities
-        - equivalents in connections: components of connected rules are equivalent by some metric (interchangeable, equivalent identities, sufficiently similar where differences are irrelevant, etc)
-        - definition alignment: applies & aligns with definitions
-        - equivalents in meaning: the meaning of a rule in one context (such as the interaction level) is equivalent to the meaning of the rule when applied to another context (it fits into the system the same way so the meaning is the same)
-      - includes where possible, except as relevant/required
-        - components & structures of certainty like facts where possible, and where not possible, certainty-deriving methods like math/stats & definitions
-      - excludes where possible, except as relevant/required
-        - uncertainty structures like ambiguities
-      - example:
-        - patterns are logically a relevant object to prediction functions, given the nature of the problem (predicting a variable with insufficient info, such as info building understanding about the actual variable connections)

     - resolve definitions of components so you can finish organizing useful structures like combinations of concepts such as "format sequence", "solution automation workflow", "insight path", "reverse-engineer solution from problem requirements or opposite structures", "connect problem & solution"

     - calculating a flow field numerically can be optimized by calculating:
       - possible/probable/fitting components of functions